mohammadhumzah/100-days-of-code-Humzah/log.md

 ### Day 20 and 21:

 **Today's Progress**: Solved problem set based on libraries, except one problem involving API calls.
-Will do tomorrow
+Will do that tomorrow.

+### Day 22: April 27

+**Today's Progress**: Completed problem based on api calling for bitcoin price.
+Also learnt about unit tests and use of pytest.

+**Thoughts**: Getting a bit better at it, need to hasten up and complete pset tomorrow along with another lecture.